9-Two Solved Problems for steel column analysis-FE Exam

 What is the requirement of Table 4-1?

-The ly value equals 18 feet; the selected effective length is the maximum value of 7.37, and 18 feet, will be 18 feet.
+The ly value equals 18 feet; the selected effective length is the maximum value of 7.37, and 18 feet will be 18 feet.

 What is the available strength from Table 4-1?

-We use Ly equals 18 feet, we move horizontally, and we drop a line from the top W14x61 section’ the intersection will give the available strength, which is equal to 270 kips; the solution matches with option b).
+We use Ly equals 18 feet, we move horizontally, and we drop a line from the top W14x61 section; the intersection will give the available strength, which is equal to 270 kips; the solution matches with option b).

-If the value of Le/r= KL/r > 4.71* sqrt of (E/Fy), then the column is considered as a Long column, and hence the Euler Elastic stress.
+If the value of Le/r= KL/r > 4.71* sqrt of (E/Fy), then the column is considered a Long column, and hence the Euler Elastic stress.
 The division of pi^2 EI/ (kl)^2 over the area, then the stress will be (pi^2 E/ (le/r)^2).For the traditional way of calculation.

-We will estimate whether the column is long or short by using the formula for the value of (k*l/r), which will give ( 4.71sqrt(E/Fy)), will give=4.71sqrt(50000/50)= 113.43.
+We will estimate whether the column is long or short by using the formula for the value of (k*l/r), which will give ( 4.71sqrt(E/Fy)), and will give=4.71sqrt(50000/50)= 113.43.

 The same procedure for our Ky*ly/ry from the previous calculation is smaller than the 4.71*sqrt(E/fy); the column is short.